gpestana/p2psec/decentralized_content_discovery_network/README.md

 protocol only offers a mechanism for peers to request, subscribe and publish metadata of content stored in different networks.

-The main principles of the content discovery protocol are:
+## Protocol anti-principles

+What the protocol is not:

+- **Blockchain**: at least for now.
+This is not a project aiming at leveraging the ICO frenzy.
+We aim at building an easy and cross network protocol for discovering content.
+However, if in the future there is a good reason to use blockchain to achieve our goals, we'll use it.

+- **google**: we are not replacing google or any other current search engine.
+  However, search engines would benefit from participating in the network as peers to serve users.

+- **Content delivery P2P network**: the protocol aims at content discovery stored in multiple centralized or decentralized netoworks.
+The protocol allows peers to communicate with each other to query, subscribe and publish metadata about online content.

+### Protocol principles

-- **Metadada discovery oriented**: the protocol allows for peers to publish and subscribe content metadata which exists anywhere else.
+- **Metadada discovery oriented**: the protocol facilitates peers to query, subscribe and publish online content metadata from several networks.

-- **Decentralized and P2P**:
+- **Decentralized and P2P**: all peers in the network are feature-full and may query and reply to queries from other peers.

+- **Embeeded trust mechanisms**

-- **Easy and robust anonymity**
+- **Easy and robust anonymity**: strong anonymity should be either embedded in the protocol or relatively easy to setup.

 ### Research and specs